mauropappaterra/IIS-Emotion-Synthesis/README.md

 -To execute from the command line on a Ms Windows system you need to <a href="https://docs.python.org/2/using/windows.html">add Python and Pip to the PATH environmental variable.</a><br>
 -Install <a href="https://opencv.org/">OpenCV</a> and <a href="http://www.numpy.org/">Numpy</a> Python libraries.
 You can do this by opening a terminal and executing: <br>
 &nbsp &nbsp &nbsp <code>> pip install numpy opencv-python </code> <br>

-<br>-Do not hesitate to contact me if you have any problems running this programs or if you find any bugs <br><br>
+-Do not hesitate to contact me if you have any problems running this programs or if you find any bugs

 <h4>From the command line:</h4>
 1. Open a terminal <br>